Union Aid Abroad – APHEDA: Structure

 The governing board of APHEDA are elected by their members and the ACTU.

 Volunteers of the organisation will provide unpaid services for Australian community education and/or assistance on overseas projects.
 In 2019–2020 financial year, volunteers devoted 330 hours to the organisation's work in community education and 3167 hours towards work on overseas projects.

 Employees of APHEDA work under the Union-Aid Abroad-APHEDA Staff Agreement 2018–2019.
-This single enterprise agreement operates under section 185 of Fair Work Act 2009 (the Act).
+This single enterprise agreement operates under section 185 of Fair Work Act 2009.
 Volunteers are not considered under this agreement.

 Partnerships

 APHEDA has 45 partner organisations in 14 different countries.
 It is proposed there are four main categories of partnership in which APHEDA engage in, they refer to: